renenw/my_humble_home/README.md

 ## Home Assistant Sensor

-Now, to get a sensor into Home Assistant, we will need to add variants of the following to our config file:
+Now, to create a HomeAssistenat sensor to model these values.
+We will need to add variants of the following to our config file:

 ```
 sudo /home/homeassistant/.homeassistant/configuration.yaml